hexbatch/apple-core/v1/docs/core-overview.md

         find related: A source, B source,  Z optional attributes , D destination

 sets can have children and links.

+### Gathering operations

-Operations similar to grep of find for the attribute values in a file structure (treat links like a wierd file structure, look up alternate file structures in linux)
+Operations similar to grep of find for the attribute values and their static content, in a file structure (treat links like siblings in a folder or more accurately here sibling sets)

+operations to make simple key value objects for each set ( singular or with siblings (links) or children) with attribute names the keys and static values each token can be a new object of (attribute:value) and these can optionally be left alone or condensed to a single layer of key values if condensed, then the values for each attribute turn into an array for each set

+searching can filter static values via regex, comparison (comparisons can be nested), or strict string match

+    search: A source,  Z  attributes , T optional pattern, options to recurse levels, to filter, to condense => simple object

 ### Global Set